hipe/tmx/lib/skylab/headless/doc/issues/077-the-plugin-narrative.md

 this method does not allow the plugin to short-circuit its operation.

-any true-ish result from the call to the plugin will be accumulated into an array of tuples, each tuple consisting of first the conduit to the plugin and second the value that the plugin resulted in.
+any true-ish result from the call to the plugin will be accumulated into an array of tuples, each tuple consisting of first the shell to the plugin and second the value that the plugin resulted in.

 if all plugins resulted in false-ish, the result will be nil; but if any